Leave a Message

 Latina Kitchen & Bar

-With a vibrant tropical atmosphere, Latina Kitchen & Bar serves a wide variety of tapas, salads, entrees, and cocktails inspired by Latin American culinary traditions.
+With a vibrant tropical atmosphere, Latina Kitchen and Bar serves tapas, salads, entrees, and cocktails inspired by Latin American culinary traditions.
 A great option for groups and lively evenings out.

 Cook

-Cook is a casual yet elegant American restaurant with an open kitchen, modern decor, and a diverse menu that balances familiar favorites with innovative dishes.
+Cook is a casual yet elegant American restaurant with an open kitchen, modern decor, and a diverse menu balancing familiar favorites with innovative dishes.
 Staff are known for accommodating dietary preferences and special requests.

 Cappella Restaurant

-Cappella is a romantic Italian venue in Needham ideal for date nights and celebrations.
-Delicious pastas, pizzas, and seafood are served in a warm, tastefully decorated setting with attentive, friendly service.
+Cappella is a romantic Italian venue ideal for date nights and celebrations -- delicious pastas, pizzas, and seafood in a warm, tastefully decorated setting with attentive service.

 Little Spoon Thai Kitchen

-Little Spoon Thai Kitchen offers an intimate dining experience specializing in authentic Thai cuisine — from classic Pad Thai to rich, aromatic curries.
-The cozy atmosphere and attentive service make it a reliable neighborhood favorite.
+Little Spoon Thai Kitchen offers an intimate dining experience specializing in authentic Thai cuisine -- from classic Pad Thai to rich, aromatic curries.
+A reliable neighborhood favorite.

 Thinking About Buying in Needham?

-Needham's real estate market moves quickly — homes in desirable neighborhoods routinely go under agreement within days.
-If you're comparing Needham to nearby towns, our Westwood vs. Needham buyer's guide breaks down the key differences.
+Needham's real estate market moves quickly -- homes in desirable neighborhoods routinely go under agreement within days.
+If you're comparing Needham to nearby towns, our Westwood vs Needham buyer's guide breaks down the key differences.
+For a full overview of the four MBTA station neighborhoods and which might suit you best, see the Needham neighborhood guide.

 About Elena Price Elena Price is a top-ranked real estate professional specializing in Needham and the surrounding Norfolk County communities.
-With over $1 billion in career sales, 1,000+ homes sold, and recognition as the #1 selling broker in Westwood by volume, Elena brings deep local market expertise to every transaction.
-She holds the International Society of Excellence Award — awarded to fewer than 400 of 96,000 associates internationally.
-Learn more about Elena →
+With over $1 billion in career sales, 1,000-plus homes sold, and recognition as the #1 selling broker in Westwood by volume, Elena brings deep local market expertise to every transaction.
+She holds the International Society of Excellence Award -- awarded to fewer than 400 of 96,000 associates internationally.
+Learn more about Elena

 Frequently Asked Questions About Living in Needham, MA